Elveta

 Aidon 6525 / Aidon 6534 / Aidon 7534

-Above the rubber flap with the name "HAN" is a model number that indicates whether the port is RJ12 or RJ45.
-You have RJ12 if it says: 6442, 6490, or 6492.
-You have RJ45 if it says: 6474, 6476, 6477, 6479, or 6484.
+Above the rubber cover named "HAN" there is a model designation that indicates whether the port is RJ12 or RJ45.
+You have RJ12 if it says: 6442, 6490 or 6492.
+You have RJ45 if it says: 6474, 6476, 6477, 6479 or 6484.

 Aidon 6534